 - Row 2: Purl across

-You might see stockinette stitch abbreviated in a pattern as "St st".
+Note: You may see stockinette stitch abbreviated in a pattern as "St st."

 Watch Now: How to Knit in Stockinette

-Stockinette stitch creates the most common knit fabric.
-You'll find it on sweaters, hats, scarves, and any other type of handmade or machine-knit store-bought garments.
-The "front" (or "right") side of the fabric looks like a series of V's, while the "back" (or "wrong") side looks like a bunch of bumpy ridges.
+Stockinette stitch creates what's commonly known as "knit fabric."
+You'll find it used in sweaters, hats, scarves, and any other type of handmade or machine-knit, store-bought garment.
+The "front" (or "right") side of the fabric looks like it contains a series of V's, while the "back" (or "wrong") side resembles rows of waved ridges.

-An alternative is reverse stockinette stitch, where the first row is purled and the second is knitted.
-When working in this way, the purl side is meant to be the front, creating a bumpy fabric.
+Alternatively, reverse stockinette stitch is made when the first row is purled and the second is knitted.
+Working in this way, the purled side (the wavy, bumpy side of the fabric) is meant to be the front.

-Stockinette is the most popular knitting stitch and it is used in a multitude of patterns.
-Give it a try with a simple project, such as a basic hat pattern or baby socks.
-Alternatively, you can simply cast on a dozen or so stitches and work the stockinette stitch until you create a scarf.
-By the end of any of these quick projects, you'll have the stitch pattern down.
+Stockinette stitch is used in almost any knitting pattern.
+Try it out on a simple project, like a basic hat pattern or baby socks.
+You can also simply cast a dozen, or so, stitches onto your needle and work the stockinette stitch back and forth to create a scarf.
+Making one of these quick projects gives you the practice to you need to master the stitch.

-Stockinette is also a great backdrop for embellishment.
-For instance, you can easily add stripes to a project worked in stockinette stitch without changing the gauge.
-You can also add designs with duplicate stitch after the knitting is done.
-Embroidery or adding beads can make a project more interesting as well.
+Stockinette provides a great backdrop for embellishment, too.
+For instance, you can easily add stripes to a project worked in stockinette stitch without changing the gauge of your needle or yarn.
+You can also add designs by integrating a duplicate stitch on top of an already knitted piece.
+Embroidery or beads added on top of this stitch can make a project more interesting, as well.

-Additionally, stockinette is commonly used to frame cables and other advanced stitch patterns.
-These highly textural patterns pop out beautifully from the otherwise flat fabric.
+Lastly, stockinette is commonly used to frame cables and other advanced patterns.
+These highly textural patterns stand out beautifully from the flat background created by stockinette.

-One of the perils of stockinette stitch is that it tends to curl on the edges when left to its own devices.
-Some yarns show this tendency more than others, but it's a fact of the structure of the stitch that you can't always predict.
+One of the perils of stockinette stitch is the infamous "curl" it tends to produce on the edge of a garment when left to its own devices.
+Some yarns show this tendency more than others, but this stitch structure cannot always be predicted.

-Some projects take advantage of the curl, using it as the edging for sock cuffs or to create curled scarves, for instance.
-And, if your edges will be sewn together, such as in a sweater seam, the curl is only a nuisance while you work and check measurements.
+Some projects use the curl as an advantage—for edging sock cuffs or creating curled scarves.
+And if your edges will be sewn together for a sweater seam, the curl is only a nuisance when it needs to be flattened to check measurements.
 It will not affect the look of your finished project.

-You can counteract the curl in flat projects like scarves and dishcloths if you want to.
-This is done by simply adding a border of ribbing, garter stitch, or another non-curling pattern to the edges.
+For flat projects like scarves and dishcloths, avoid the curl by adding a border of ribbing, garter stitch, or another non-curling pattern to the edges.